 Purchase of Shares.
 On the last business day of each offering period, each participating employee's payroll deductions are used to purchase shares for the employee.
 Unless and until the Compensation Committee determines otherwise, the purchase price for the shares so purchased will be 88% of the fair market value of the Company's common stock on the last day of the offering period.
-In no event will the purchase price be less than 85% of the lower of (1) the fair market value of the Company's common stock on the first day of the offering period, or (2) the fair market value of the Company's common stock on the first day of the offering period, or (2) the fair market value of the Company's common stock on the last day of the offering period, or (2) the fair market value of the Company's common stock on the last day of the offering period, or (2) the fair market value of the Company's common stock on the last day of the offering period.
+In no event will the purchase price be less than 85% of the lower of (1) the fair market value of the Company's common stock on the first day of the offering period, or (2) the fair market value of the Company's common stock on the last day of the offering period.
 Fair market value under the ESPP means the closing price of our common stock on the NYSE for the day in question.
 As of December 31, 2018, the fair market value of our common stock was \$26.50 per share.
 During any single year, no employee may purchase more than \$25,000 of shares under the ESPP (based on market value on the applicable enrollment date(s)).
 Unless and until the Compensation Committee determines otherwise, a participant may not purchase more than 1,300 shares during any single offering period.